algorithms-with-predictions/algorithms-with-predictions.github.io/src/markdown-pages/about.md

 This project has been set up by [Alexander Lindermayr](https://www.uni-bremen.de/en/cslog/team/alexander-lindermayr) and [Nicole Megow](https://www.uni-bremen.de/en/cslog/nmegow).
 It is an [open source project](https://github.com/algorithms-with-predictions/algorithms-with-predictions.github.io) and everybody is very welcome to contribute.
 Further details can be found below.

-List of further contributors: [Bertrand Simon](https://cclab.pages.in2p3.fr/bertrand.simon/)
+List of further contributors: [Bertrand Simon](https://cclab.pages.in2p3.fr/bertrand.simon/), [Adam Polak](https://adampolak.github.io/)

 ## How to Contribute in General